mishal1/boris-bikes2/README.md

 - not accept a bike when it is full
 - know when it is empty
 - not release a bike when it is empty
-- not release a broken bike
+- not release a broken bike to a user
-- transfer broken bikes

 it interacts with:
 - Bike